Hissing Noise From Brake Pedal

 Brake Booster

-Do you hear a hissing noise when you press and release the brake pedal, even with the car fully stopped?
+Do you hear a hissing noise when you press and release the brake pedal, even when the car has fully stopped?
 Does the hissing noise sound like this?

 It may sound like air is coming out when you press the brakes, but the air is being sucked in in reality.
 A leaking brake booster typically causes the noise.
 A brake booster has a diaphragm inside on one side of it, the vacuum created by the engine.